-Melania Trump’s Approval Ratings In: How Do Americans Feel About New First Lady?
+Melania Trump’s Approval Ratings: How Do Americans Feel About New First Lady?

 — Trump Loves America (@TrumpLoves_Amer) March 8, 2017

-The first lady is often seen meeting her husband at Mar-a-Lago in Florida on the weekends and arrives in Washington to greet White House guests.
+The first lady is often seen meeting her husband at Mar-a-Lago in Florida on the weekends and arrives in Washington, D.C., to greet White House guests.
 On Wednesday, she’s hosting an International Women’s Day lunch at the White House.

-Melania Trump is currently living in Manhattan at Trump Tower with 10-year-old son, Barron.
+Melania Trump is currently living in Manhattan at Trump Tower with her 10-year-old son, Barron.
 The two of them will relocate to the White House after Barron finishes the current school year in June.

 [Featured Image by Chip Somodevilla/Getty Images]